-This two day course is designed to take the mystery out of the subject by presenting it in an applications oriented manner, with explanations through word, pictures and through experiments supported by the maths where necessary.
+This two day training course is designed to take the mystery out of the subject by presenting it in an applications oriented manner, with explanations through word, pictures and through experiments supported by the maths where necessary.

 The attendees will acquire a good basic background in engineering electromagnetics and will be well placed to further their knowledge in this field.
 It is ideal electromagnetics training for EMC engineers or those wishing to become EMC engineers.

 The course comprises a basic introduction to electromagnetics which can inform other studies on topics such as antennas, propagation, EMC and related areas.
 It also serves as an introduction to studies of electromagnetic numerical modelling.

 This course is available on request as an in-house course at your premises or at York EMC Services.
 Please contact us for more information.